gbowne1/codebooker/CONTRIBUTING.md

 ### PR's

-When you do a PR on GitHub, Please make sure you complete the section on the right.
+When you do a PR on GitHub, make sure to complete the section on the right.
+Which include:
 Assignees, Reviewers, Labels, Projects, Milestone(s) and Development before you submit the PR.
-Please also share a screenshot or show the working fix in the Pull Request message and a brief description of what you fixed.
+Also share a screenshot or show the working fix in the Pull Request message and a brief description of what you fixed.
-Please keep in mind that Blank issues and especially PR's without a description of the changes you made may not get merged.
+Keep in mind that Blank issues and especially PR's without a description of the changes you made may not get merged.

 -   Link an issue to Development that the PR will close
 -   Make sure that you tag a reviewer i.e. @gbowne1